 How to teach your teenager financial responsibility?
-Let me show you what your role as parent should be in guiding your teen through learning to manage their money.
+Let me show you the role you can take as parent to guide your teen through learning to manage their money.

 You’ve got a teen or a tween, and you’re wondering how you’re going to help them manage their money.